ssvana83/hike-app-frontend/README.md

-# React Application Frontend
+# **React Application Frontend**
-Hike App
+Take a Hike!
+App

 # Demo link:
 Access my site at [link](http://localhost:3000/hikes)

 # About the App
-Take a Hike is an app that can help anyone looking for a hiking trail find one easily.
+Take a Hike! is an app that can help anyone looking for a hiking trail find one easily.
 Users can view hiking trails in different states throughout the country.
 Not only can the user access the names of hiking trails, they can view specific information about the trails such as distance in miles, estimated time to complete the trail and also how challenging of a trail it is.
 Users can add their favorite trails using the New Hike Form.

 # Screenshots
 <img width="1440" alt="Screen Shot 2023-06-14 at 6 30 28 PM" src="https://github.com/ssvana83/hike-app-frontend/assets/98608384/b9eba5c9-c06e-478d-adac-7d8288e46bcf">

+# Table of Contents:
+[technologies]

 # Getting Started with Create React App